 Joyce Bohme: Being a woman ranger is just great.
 You get to go around and see a lot of other places and you know what's happening on their land and they know what's happening on our land.

-Gladys Womati Malibirr, Arafura Swamp Ranger, Northern Territory: Carbon farming is good for us because we have ranger job.
+Gladys Womati Malibirr, Arafura Swamp Ranger, Northern Territory: Carbon farming is good for us cause we have ranger job.

 Otto Campion: Our ancestors have been using fire for hunting, gathering, even using fire for getting right-way married.
 So fire, it's a big stuff for us.

-Ernie Dingo: Savanna fire mob have been combining modern science and traditional knowledge to build an industry and make a big difference in our country, people and climate.
-That really excites me.
+Ernie Dingo: Savanna fire mob have been combining modern science and traditional knowledge to build an industry and make a big difference in our Country.